pyscaffold/pyscaffold/docs/migration.rst

 Since you surely don't want to lose your Git history, we will just deploy a new scaffold in the same repository and move as well as change some files.
-But before you start, please make that your working tree is not dirty, i.e. all changes are committed and all important files are under version control.
+But before you start, please make sure that your working tree is not dirty, i.e. all changes are committed and all important files are under version control.

 Let's start: